OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

       rm -rf source/tmp/*

 #.
 If the shop doesn't work, update your code and modules according to the information under :ref:`update/eshop_from_65_to_7/modules:Adjust removed functionality`.

 #.
-Optional: To use the legacy Smarty template engine, do the following:
+Optional: To use the Smarty template engine, do the following:

    a.
 Uninstall Twig.
    b.
 Install the following components: